Colorbars and legends¶

 top of each other.
 To draw a colorbar or legend alongside particular row(s) or

-column(s) of the subplot grid, use the row
+column(s) of the subplot grid, use the row, rows, col, or cols keyword

 arguments.
 You can pass an integer to draw the colorbar or legend beside a